julienschmidt/httprouter/README.md

 ## Where can I find Middleware *X*?

 This package just provides a very efficient request router with a few extra features.
-The router is just a [`http.Handler`][http.Handler], you can chain any http.Handler compatible middleware before the router, for example the [Gorilla handlers](http://www.gorillatoolkit.org/pkg/handlers).
+The router is just a [`fasthttp.RequestHandler`](https://godoc.org/github.com/valyala/fasthttp#RequestHandler), you can chain any fasthttp.RequestHandler compatible middleware before the router.
 Or you could [just write your own](https://justinas.org/writing-http-middleware-in-go/), it's very easy!

 Alternatively, you could try [a web framework based on HttpRouter](#web-frameworks-based-on-httprouter).